Department Head: Diane G. Alston

 For more information about requirements for the majors and minors within the Biology Department, see the information provided in the general catalog.

 See Graduate Admissions at rgs.usu.edu/graduateschool/apply for general admission requirements.
 Complete details about graduate programs, admission requirements and application procedures are available online at www.biology.usu.edu/.

 To be recommended for matriculated status, an applicant must have earned a bachelor’s degree (or equivalent) from an accredited institution, and a Biology faculty member must agree to serve as the major professor for that applicant.
-The Department of Biology also considers these guidelines for admission: (1) the transcript should show a minimum GPA of 3.0 (B); and (2) the scores on the verbal and quantitative GRE should be above the 50th percentile and the analytical writing score should be 3.5 or above.
-Advanced GREs (especially biology) are also recommended.
+The Department of Biology also considers these guidelines for admission: (1) the transcript should show a minimum GPA of 3.0 (B); and (2) the GRE (including the Biology Advanced GRE) is not required, but is welcomed as supplementary information.
 Applicants for whom English is not the primary language must have scored at least 575 (paper-based exam) or 233 (computer-based exam) on the TOEFL.
 The applicant’s undergraduate program should be similar to that offered by the Department of Biology at Utah State University, which includes the following and their prerequisites: general biology, genetics, ecology, physiology, and evolution; general and organic chemistry; biochemistry; calculus; statistics; and physics.
 Other preparatory courses may be specified by the student’s supervisory committee.

 For those who have demonstrated strong academic capability as well as research interest, the Department of Biology offers the Master of Science Degree and the Doctor of Philosophy Degree in either Biology or Ecology.
 An Interdisciplinary Doctor of Philosophy in Neuroscience is available through the Interdepartmental Program in Neuroscience and Biology.